tpiekarski/tpiekarski.github.io/pages/about.md

 - Clean Code and Refactoring
 - Microservice Architectures and Structures
 - Keeping flexible solutions simple
+- ... and daily things like tips and tricks to ease development.

 So whats to expect here, you'll find a loose coupled short and long articles written in a casual way about the things I think about, work with and try to learn.